modalsoul0226/CheatBook/网络/uoft/open2.md

 - Music and lyrics by Lin-Manuel Miranda.
 Orchestrated by Alex Lacamoire.
 - Premiered on Broadway in 2015.
 - Stylistically diverse, but orchestral.
-  - Used a diverse cast to tell the story of the American Revolution.
+  - Used a **diverse cast to tell the story of the American Revolution**.
 People of color represent white historical figures.
 <br/>

 **Creation and Performance of Identity in Hamilton**
 - Hamilton is interesting in that **the musical style and casting represent the creation of identity to tell a historical tale.**
-  - Described as a story of America's past being told by America's present.
+  - Described as **a story of America's past being told by America's present**.
   - Some criticism that the production uses black actors to portray white slave owners; these critics believe that the show erases true black history while celebrating the deeds of white men.
 <br/>

 ##### My Shot
-- Example of an "I Want" song - becomes Hamilton's mantra throughout the show.
+- Example of an **"I Want" song** - becomes Hamilton's mantra throughout the show.
-- Hip-hop with gospel.
+- **Hip-hop with gospel.**
 - **Diverse instrument groupings: strings and percussion, horns and percussion, piano with bass.**
   - Makes use of timbre and dynamic juxtaposition: **bombastic horns vs. pizzicato strings**, **forte chorus vs. piano of Alexander's asides** (snapping).
 - Cleverly plays with the word shot - chance, guns, drinks, musical shots align with the text.
-- Each character performs a racial otherness against the backdrop of a hip-hop beat and allusions to gospel, listen to the timbre of their voices, delivery of text.
+- Each character performs a **racial otherness** against the backdrop of a hip-hop beat and allusions to gospel, listen to the timbre of their voices, delivery of text.
 - This musical otherness is complemented by the visual imagery of the production.
 - There is an element of using these performed identities to claim history, and re-write it.
 Encourages a reconsideration of the role of non-white Americans in the revolution.
 Fighting for a place in history.
-  - Plays into the theme of storytelling or "Who tells your story".
+  - Plays into the theme of storytelling or **"Who tells your story"**.
 <br/>

 ---